-The Chameleon Safaris bus attends the needs but it is not super comfortable.
+The Chameleon Safaris bus used in this trip attends the needs but it is not super comfortable.
 It does not have air-conditioning, so they usually keep the windows opened.
 If you are very tall you need to try to be on the front seats so your legs won’t hurt after such long drives.
 But remember that this is a budget trip, so you get what you pay for.

 I recommend you bring:

 - One or two Bandanas: They can be very useful in the desert to cover your mouth, hold your hair, etc.

 - Ear plugs: If it is a windy night, the wind shakes the tent and it makes a lot of noise.